bps-github7/Class_Generator/README.md

 -DIR<sounds>
 -DIR<textures>

-# the interpretter will double back and get the specifications for the nested directories, if all you had provided was their names.
-# You have the option of providing the specification inline, but this proves to be very cumbersome for a command line argument ( it will surely span multiple lines )
+_The interpretter will double back_ and get the specifications for the nested directories, if all you had provided was their names.
+You have the option of providing the specification inline, but this proves to be very cumbersome for a command line argument ( it will surely span multiple lines )

-#NOTE: that there is not an argument (or functionality) provided for nesting upwards (towards the file system root)
+# NOTE: that there is not an argument (or functionality) provided for nesting upwards (towards the file system root)

+put a index label here:
+Nesting inline specs

 alternately, you can nest an inline spec for the packaging structure, and use the inheritance syntax for classes for structuring your